SFGLab/GNN4GRN-3D/README.md

 We use the Adam optimizer with a learning rate scheduler that reduces the learning rate by a factor of 0.1 if the validation loss does not decrease for five consecutive epochs.
 The loss function used is BCEWithLogitsLoss.
 In contrast to Paul et al. (2024), we add a sigmoid layer at the end of the network during validation and testing, so that the evaluation metrics are computed on values representing the probability of an edge existing.

-Similar to Paul et al. (2024), augmentation slightly improves performance.
+Similar to Paul et al. (2024), augmentation improves performance.
+Importantly, the addition of 3D chromatin structure network features further increased both AUROC and AUPRC.

 Resulting scores on test set:
 | Model   |  AUC  |   AUPR |  F1 score |   Jaccard score  |   Top-k score |